 E-mail: __________

-Second Alternate Health Care Representative

-Name: __________

-Relationship: __________

-Telephone numbers: (Home) __________ (Work) __________ (Cell) __________

-Address: __________, __________, __________ __________

-E-mail: __________

-My Health Care Instructions
+Health Care Instructions

 This section is the place for you to express your wishes, values, and goals for care.
 Your instructions provide guidance for your health care representative and health care providers.
+You can change your instructions in the future by changing this document.

 You can provide guidance on your care with the choices you make below.
 This is the case even if you do not choose a health care representative or if they cannot be reached.

-My Health Care Decisions
+Health Care Decisions

 There are three situations below for you to express your wishes.
 They will help you think about the kinds of life support decisions your health care representative could face.
 For each, choose the one option that most closely fits your wishes.